 In addition to your flight, you will receive the following benefits:

-The opportunity to bring along up to three guests
+The opportunity to bring along up to four guests

 A guided hangar tour for you and your guests (approx. 10 minutes duration)

 A framed certificate, signed by your pilot, as a reminder of your flight

 A free in flight video (subject to any unexpected technical issues)